 Data collection was completed and data analyses are underway on several clinical trials.
 These include RESPECT-PTSD, a multi-site randomized clinical trial of integrated care for Veterans with PTSD treated in primary care, and a trial evaluating use of a decision aid that is intended to help Veterans with PTSD make choices about the treatments they receive.
 In addition, staff is analyzing data from CSP 494, which examines how functioning relates to PTSD symptoms and symptom change.

 A number of clinical trials are being launched.
 These include studies of the medications galantamine and ganaxalone for treating mTBI and a randomized controlled trial to see if adding Cognitive Behavioral Therapy for PTSD to intensive outpatient substance use care-as-usual is effective in addressing PTSD in Veterans with co-morbid PTSD and substance use.
-In addition, recently underway are two studies on Acceptance and Commitment Therapy; one a 4-site randomized clinical trial of Acceptance and Commitment Therapy (ACT) for PTSD and the other a manual development pilot of ACT for co-morbid PTSD and substance use disorders.
+In addition, recently underway are two studies on Acceptance and Commitment Therapy; one a four-site randomized clinical trial of Acceptance and Commitment Therapy (ACT) for PTSD and the other a manual development pilot of ACT for co-morbid PTSD and substance use disorders.

 Executive Division researchers continue work on several disaster related studies.
 The NIMH-funded National Center for Disaster Mental Health Research (NCDMHR) also includes investigators from the the National Center for PTSD's Clinical Neurosciences Division.
 During the past year, NCDMHR completed data collection for the Galveston Bay Recovery Study, a longitudinal epidemiologic study following Hurricane Ike.
 Participants who continued to report disaster-related symptoms early in 2009 were invited to participate in a clinical trial testing the efficacy of Cognitive Behavioral Therapy for Postdisaster Distress, a treatment that was developed by researchers at the National Center after the September 11th terrorist attacks.